Best & Worst Chevrolet Corvette Years

 The seventh-gen Corvette (C7) burst onto the scene in 2014, blending classic Corvette DNA with state-of-the-art tech.
 It’s a contemporary classic, but not all years are created equal.

-Here’s your roadmap to the best and worst C7 years.
+Here’s your guide to the finest and worst C7 years.

 The Best Years: 2014, 2015, 2016, 2018, 2019